Nastyflav/appli_purbeurre_version_terminal/README.md

 Oui -> Tapez 1
 Non -> Tapez 2
 ```
 If the user answers `1`, the program will record the new favorite in the local database.
-In any case, the user is than back to the application homepage :
+In any case, the user then has to choose to go back to the homepage or to close the app.

 # 6. Consult the favorites records